Table of Contents:

 - Mr. Rooter of Greater Syracuse Is Your Local Plumbing Expert

-Have you recently been in your bathroom and wondered, Why does my shower stink?
+Have you recently been in your bathroom and wondered, why does my shower stink?
 If so, this post is for you.
-No one wants to be confronted with odors in their bathroom that no amount of room freshening spray can neutralize.
-The good news is that, in most cases, a smelly shower is an easy problem to fix.
-We're going to cover the possible causes for the smell along with solutions, including how to clean a smelly shower drain, so you never have to deal with a stinky shower again.
+The good news is that a smelly shower is usually an easy problem to identify and fix.
+We're going to cover the possible causes for the smell along with how to get rid of smelly drains in showers, including:

 - Biofilm buildup